WebDevMania/MERN-Responsive-Real-Estate-Website/README.md

 Redux is used only for authentication.
 Components folder has several other folders inside which are comprised of 2 files: JSX & CSS.
 Util folder is for utility functions mostly.
-Pages that make the application what it is: -- Home page, Sign in & Sign up pages, Estate Catalog, Estate Details, Yacht Catalog, Yacht Details, My profile page, Update profile page
+Pages that make the application what it is: -- Home page, Sign in & Sign up pages, Estate Catalog, Estate Details, Yacht Catalog, Yacht Details, My profile page, Update profile page.
-If you wonder where are the create estate and yacht listing components - Click your name on the right side of the navbar.
+If you wonder where are the list estate, yacht listing components as well as My profile page - Click your name on the right side of the navbar.
 A modal will pop up below it and you can see the texts navigating you to those pages.

 BACKEND ->